UlisesChustek/muspi_merol/htdocs/muspi_merol/wp-content/plugins/wp-dark-mode/readme.txt

 13. Dark mode switch elementor widget

 == Changelog ==

+= 2.1.1 =
+* New: Added posts exclude settings
+* New: Added RTL supports
+* New: Added new switch styles  for choosing the fontsize + dark mode toggle
+* New: Added an option to add Dark Mode from the default WordPress menu
+* New: In light mode image / dark mode image - Added option to choose files from WP Media library
+* New: Added transition styles when page switch to Dark Mode from light mode via button click.
+* New: Added options to serve grayscale & lower brightness images when Dark Mode is on
+* Fix: Fixed exclude elements issue

 = 2.1.0 =
 * New: Added exclude all pages except option